vijaynchakole/Bipolar-Factory/README.md

 input : website url

-working : it takes url and open webpage with the help of urlopen library. once url opens it brings data in html format. then with the help of BeautifulSoup from bs4 library we have read data and extract important information from raw html. extracted information is : celebraties's name , their movie name, their profession , image url, personal info.
+working : it takes url and open webpage with the help of urlopen library. once url opens it brings data in html format. then with the help of BeautifulSoup from bs4 library we have read data and extract important information from raw html page. extracted information is : celebraties's name , their movie name, their profession , image url, personal info.

 2)